Across Eternity: Book 4

 “So what now?”
 Aithorn asked.

 Just like before, Noah busied himself writing alchemic formulas while the materials were gathered.
-Once finished, he mixed the water and charcoal in a large basin and had Aithorn cast the spell, producing a thick white mush that left Meralda perplexed.
+Once finished, he mixed the water and charcoal in a basin and had Aithorn cast the spell, producing a thick white mush that left Meralda perplexed.
 “What is this?”

-Noah picked up a soupy glob with his finger and tasted it.
+Noah picked up a glob with his finger and tasted it.
 “Ooh, that’s sweet.
 It’s sugar, the perfect growth medium.
 You folks can try some if you want.”
 The elves tasted the mash, and their eyes widened.
 “It’s good, isn’t it?
 I taught this to a friend of mine in Colbrand, and she uses it to make sweets.
 Now, for the next step.
 Meralda, I’ll need you.”
 Noah then took a handful of the gathered soil and sprinkled it across the watery sugar.
 “Use your powers to make the mold and fungi in this soil grow.
 Stop when the patches are about coin-sized.”

 She held her hand over the basin, murmured a spell, and green mana flowed from her palm like fog.
 It settled over the basin, and bits of color began to appear in the field of white.
 Feeding on the mana and sugar, the colonies steadily grew over a matter of seconds, and then Meralda stopped when they reached the proper size.

 Noah removed the fungi that didn’t look right and had her continue the spell.
 The mold resumed growing with the periodic purging of unwanted species.
 Soon, all the sugar had been consumed and turned into a bluish mold, secreting an opaque liquid.
-Noah gathered the liquid, filtered it, and poured it onto a bottle.
+Noah gathered the liquid, filtered it, and poured it into a bottle.

 “What is that?”
 Meralda asked.